 OLD POST ALERT!
 This is an older post and although you might find some useful tips, any technical or publishing information is likely to be out of date.
 Please click on Start Here on the menu bar above to find links to my most useful articles, videos and podcast.
 Thanks and happy writing! – Joanna Penn

 Twitter has changed my life over the last few years and one of the most rewarding parts of social networking is connecting with like-minded people.
-In this interview, Dan Blank and I share our huge enthusiasm and positivity for all things social media, publishing and writing related.
-I was also interviewed on Dan's site a few months ago about writing and publishing.
+In this interview, Dan Blank and I share our huge enthusiasm and positivity for all things social media, publishing and writing-related.

 Dan Blank is the founder of We Grow Media, an online media consulting & training company.
 He works with writers, authors, editors & journalists to build their online media & marketing skills and engage their communities in fun and meaningful ways.
 Video interview at the bottom of the post.